Table of Contents

 Before going to discuss the types of accountant you should know the definition of accounting.
-Accounting is the process from recording the general entries to analysis of reports.
+Accounting is the process of recording the general entries to the analysis of reports.

 As Per Business dictionary: Practice and body of knowledge concerned primarily with methods for recording transactions, keeping financial records, performing internal audits, reporting and analyzing financial information to the management, and advising on taxation matters.

 It is a systematic process of identifying, recording, measuring, classifying, verifying, summarizing, interpreting and communicating financial information.
 It reveals profit or loss for a given period, and the value and nature of a firm’s assets, liabilities and owners’ equity.

 - the means employed to finance those resources, and